DWCarrot/RPGItems-reloaded-wiki/en:Powers.md

 `/rpgitem power {Item} potionself {cooldownTime} {duration} {amplifier} {type}`

 **effect:**
   Right-click on the {type} potion effect of level {amplifier} for {duration} game moments, and cooldown time.
-Potions available: See the [Pharmacy System] for details (https://github.com/NyaaCat/RPGitems-reloaded/wiki/%E8%8D%AF%E6%B0%B4%E6%95%88%E6%9E% 9C) Chapter
+Potions available: See the [Potion Effects](/NyaaCat/RPGitems-reloaded/wiki/en:Potion-Effects) for details

 **Attributes:**
 - cooldownTime